STScI-MIRI/LRS_ExampleNB/README.md

 Extracted data products in MAST are sometimes of poor quality due to sensitivity of the pipeline algorithm to coordinate regisration issues.
 The following can help you work around this:

 * Notebook ``LRS_PointSource_Slit_Reduction.ipynb`` goes through stage 2 and stage 3 pipeline processing, including extraction, for a demo LRS slit observation, to show how to get science-ready extracted products.
+Test data can be retrieved from [this Box folder](https://stsci.box.com/s/i2xi18jziu1iawpkom0z2r94kvf9n9kb).
 * Script ``miri_lrs_extract_L3.py`` is an abbreviated version of the notebook, providing a simple script that takes a Level 3 s2d file as input, and returns an extracted spectrum with appropriate extraction limits set.

 The repository contains the parameter reference file that is passed to the ``extract_1d`` step in both th enotebook and the script.
 This can be edited to suit your needs in any text editor.